 If the animals are covered too early, often their own development and, in the worst case, also the development of the unborn calf suffer.
 The optimal time of insemination depends on the age, the breed and the body condition of the heifers.
 Studies have shown that heifers with a live weight of 520 kg when calving show an 800 kg higher milk yield in the first lactation than heifers with a live weight of only about 420 kg at the time of calving.
 If the first insemination takes place too late, for example, at around 27-28 months this, in turn, results in lower pregnancy rates as possible fatty degeneration of the ovaries may occur.

-In order to be able to determine the correct insemination time, it is important to recognize the onset of estrus as quickly as possible.
-Depending on the heat phase, one can observe typical estrus symptoms.
+In order to be able to determine the correct insemination time, it is important to recognize the onset of oestrus as quickly as possible.
 In the different phases of a heat, the signs and behavior of the cows change.
 The four phases are defined as follows.

-The anestrus is the longest phase of the estrus and lasts about 14 days.
-There are no symptoms of estrus in this phase.
+The anestrus is the longest phase of the oestrus and lasts about 14 days.
+There are no symptoms of oestrus in this phase.

-This is where smaXtec can help.
-The automatic and reliable heat detection provided by activity measurement is based on the recognition of characteristic changes in behavioral or movement patterns during heat.
+This is where smaXtec comes into play!
+The automatic and reliable heat detection is based on the recognition of characteristic changes in behavioral or movement patterns during heat.
 Continuous measurement provides the system with round-the-clock heat detection, which has many advantages.
+See for yourself!